-“One side,” Kuch grunted in a tone of annoyance, and Rahab stepped back.
+“One side,” Kuch grunted in a tone of annoyance, and the wizard stepped back.

 Gloriana was weaving the spirits once more, and a moment later there was a rising sound behind her, filling the space of the altar room, growing with a clamor of steel and harsh voices, like a troop of warriors rousing for battle.
 The sound was unmistakable: spear rattling against shield, heavy boots tramping stone, war chants at fever pitch.1

 The goblins advancing in the hallway drew up short, suddenly uncertain at the numbers they were facing.
-Their stature was such that they couldn’t get a good glimpse beyond Abby’s armored form stoppering the doorway.
+Their stature was such that they could not see much beyond Abby’s armored form in the doorway.
 Kara had time to take her position with longsword in hand.

-The goblins only hesitated a moment, then poured forward, urged by their leader babbling and screeching as it recovered its footing from where Abby had felled its mount.
+The goblins only hesitated a moment, then poured forward, urged by their babbling and screeching leader.
 Kuch’s longspear skewered one of the goblins, but unfortunately the follow up attacks by Kara, Abby, and Gloriana missed.
 Rahab launched an arrow of magical acid and it, too, shot wide of the mark.
 The goblins surged again in glee, suddenly inspired that the battle was now going their way.
 As if to settle the point, one of the goblin-dogs lunged forward and bit Abby viciously in the thigh, tearing back in a spray of fleshy pieces, blood, and saliva.
-Abby gritted her teeth against a cry, but her left leg buckled slightly under the weight of her armor, her sword, her shield, her pain.
+Abby gritted her teeth against a cry, but her left leg buckled slightly under the weight of her armor, her weapons, her pain.

-The warrior-woman, ever the survivor, recovered quickly and whipsawed her blade in a swallow-tail cut that unseamed the goblin-dog with merciless precision.
+The warrior, ever the survivor, recovered quickly and whipsawed her blade in a swallow-tail cut that unseamed the goblin-dog with merciless precision.
 Into the fray of melee sailed one of Kara’s grenadoes, bursting in a surge of blue-white electricity that rippled through the mass of hurtling goblin bodies, killing one and flash-blasting three more.
-Off to one side, Kuch dropped the long spear that now had no room to maneuver, and drew a wickedly curved, single-edged heavy blade of the type called falchion.
+Off to one side Kuch dropped the long spear and drew a heavy falchion.
 Above the noise of battle came Kuch’s sudden roar, a sound of blood and violence.
-The falchion gripped in both hands, the half-orc raged forward, and between Kuch’s assault and Abby’s determined battlefield management, the enemies were slaughtered in moments.
+Falchion gripped in both hands the half-orc raged forward, and between Kuch’s assault and Abby’s determined battlefield management, the enemies were slaughtered in moments.

 The group remained alert.
 Gloriana set about casting healing spells on the wounded, and Kuch—who seemed somehow physically diminished in the wake of his rage—proffered a palm to Abby.
 Cradled delicately within the lines of his hand were two fresh blueberries,2 starkly bright amidst the carnage around them, like a blooming flower unfolding in a graveyard.
 The half-orc nodded in a gesture of encouragement and mimed eating.
 Abby hesitated a moment, her caution always on guard, but she took the berries and gingerly chewed them into sweet pulp.
 As the succulent juice spilled over her tongue the ache of her wounds diminished slightly.

-Gloriana drew close: where had Kuch come from, what happened, was there additional threat?
+Gloriana drew close: Where had Kuch come from, what happened, was there additional threat?
 In a moment the conversation was in full swing.
-Gloriana made the introductions.
-Kuch named himself a friend of Shelalu Andosanna.
+The oracle made the introductions.
+Kuch named himself a friend of Shalelu Andosana.
 The ranger had asked Kuch to patrol the coast area and keep an eye out for goblins.
 When he saw a group making their way to Sandpoint he followed, but they got wind of him and gave chase into the old smuggler’s tunnels.
 The rest the Heroes of Sandpoint knew.

 Gloriana began to tell Kuch about the conflict with the quasit, and led the group back into the room with the two pools to illustrate.
-After some discussion, Kuch—whose druidic training aquainted him with varied, intense, and organic magical processes—and Gloriana speculated that the triangular pool might be diminishing in its capacity to produce the wicked sinspawn that had been in service to the quasit.
-Some power of the blood—some component of the lifeforce—must have been required for the magic of the pool to produce sinspawn.
-Rahab observed approvingly as Gloriana proposed a most empirical test: a drop of blood let carefully into the pool from her own palm, the demon’s dagger the instrument of delivery.
+After some discussion, the half-orc and oracle speculated that the triangular pool might be diminishing in its capacity to produce the sinspawn in service to the quasit.
+Some power of the blood must have been required for the pool to produce sinspawn.
+Rahab observed approvingly as Gloriana proposed a most empirical test: A drop of blood let carefully into the pool from her own palm, the demon’s dagger the instrument of delivery.

 Indeed, the pool’s increasingly anemic glow produced another sinspawn.
-The Heroes of Sandpoint and Kuch dispatched the monster quickly and efficiently.
+The Heroes of Sandpoint and Kuch dispatched the monster quickly.
 Again Gloriana tested the pool, and its final light authored one last creature to fall under Abby’s unrelenting and focused assault, painting it bloody and broken over the stone floor.
 The pool faded entirely.
-After further discussion it was decided the summoning pool was depleted of its power to produce malignancies.
-At the bottom of the water Rahab’s magical sense detected a jewel of abjuration: a ring of simple silver, unadorned, but imbued with an arcane power of deflection.3 The group decided the ring should go to Gloriana.
+After further discussion the companions decided the summoning pool was depleted of power.
+At the bottom of the water Rahab’s magical sense detected a jewel of abjuration: A ring of simple silver, unadorned, but imbued with an arcane power of deflection.3 The group gave the ring to Gloriana.

-With the assistance of the barbarian druid and his wolf, the group set out to explore the remaining tunnels in pursuit of the answer to the mystery of recent days: the goblin attacks, the monk and the murders and the glassworks, all the proximate frantic calamity since the first day of the Swallowtail Festival.
+With the assistance of the barbarian druid and his wolf, the group set out to explore the remaining tunnels.
 Little more than a week had passed since the day that brought together warrior, alchemist, wizard, oracle.
-In the close quarters of the tunnels, aflicker in torchlight and thick with the copper-bitten odor of freshly spilled blood, the soft scent of freshly baked apple pie and colorfully draped garlands seemed a lifetime gone.
+In the close quarters of the tunnels, aflicker in torchlight and thick with the copper-bitten odor of freshly spilled blood, the scent of freshly baked apple pie and colorfully draped garlands at the Swallowtail Festival seemed a lifetime gone.

 In the shadows Kara hastily blended a handful of powders in water for another emergency elixir.

-The party’s explorations discovered a larger space to the northeast, an open room lined with iron-caged cells and surmounted around the upper perimeter by a warden’s walk of aged wooden planks and accessed by a warped pine stair.
+Exploration revealed a larger space to the northeast, an open room lined with iron-caged cells and surmounted around the upper perimeter by a warden’s walk of aged wooden planks accessed by a warped pine stair.
 Two sinspawn prowled the stone floor, closing for battle with Abby and Kuch.
 One of Kara’s electric grenadoes blasted among them, lighting up the rubbery-skinned monsters in horror-show illumination agleam with razor lines of sharp teeth.
-From her vantage at remove Kara then commenced an artillery of arrows.
-Sword and falchion rose to task, but soon Abby was wounded heavily, and Gloriana moved to channel the healing power of her attendant spirits.
-The sinspawn were soon slain, though the battle had drawn still more effort from the group.
-They were feeling weary.
+The alchemist then commenced an artillery of arrows.
+Sword and falchion rose to task, but soon Abby was wounded heavily, and Gloriana moved to channel healing power.
+The sinspawn were soon slain, though the party were growing weary.
 While Rahab put his conjurations of minor acid to task melting down the sinspawn corpses against their regenerative qualities, Gloriana and Kuch tended to Abby’s wounds.

 The warrior was slick with sweat, her breath labored and drawn.
-While Gloriana channeled more healing magic, she gently chided Abby for rushing straight into the fray in her condition.
-The oracle’s face was cast with concern.
-Abby’s assault had seemed reckless, uncharacteristic from the cautious defender the group had come to know the previous week.
-Gloriana’s mind turned to the effects of the poison still adrift in the warrior’s fevered system.
+While the oracle channeled more healing magic, she gently chided Abby for rushing straight into the fray in her condition.
+Gloriana’s face was cast with concern.
+The warrior’s assault had seemed reckless, uncharacteristic from the cautious defender the group had come to know the previous week, and thoughts of the poison adrift in Abby’s fevered system lingered.

-While the others quickly glanced over the room to ascertain their next move, Gloriana briefly left Abby’s side and retrieved Kuch’s fallen long spear, dropped when he closed for battle with his wickedly curved falchion.
-As she brought the polearm back to the half-orc, she tested its weight and aspect in her hands as though considering adopting the tool to her own combat purposes.
+While the others quickly glanced over the room to ascertain their next move, Gloriana briefly left Abby’s side and retrieved Kuch’s fallen long spear, dropped when he closed for battle with his falchion.
+As she brought the polearm back to the half-orc, she tested its weight and aspect in her hands.

-When they were ready to proceed, Gloriana reached a hand down to help Abby to her feet from where the fighter had settled in brief, but labored, rest.
-As the golden-haired woman helped her companion back to battle-readiness, she confided quietly: “If you’re injured again, and you see me afire with the spirits, run through me.”
+When they were ready to proceed, Gloriana reached a hand to help Abby, confiding quietly: “If you’re injured again, and you see me afire with the spirits, run through me.”

 The five mounted the walkway and made their way along to where it gave access to another room, this one a long-disused chamber of torture.
-Scattered tools of pain stained with past blood flaked like rust marked the floor, the worktable, the rack.
+Scattered tools of pain stained with past blood marked the floor, the worktable, the rack.
 Two doors exited the room, both closed.
-Behind the door to the east they heard two distinct, muted moaning sounds, while the door to the south admitted no sound.
-They chose the door to the south for now.
+Behind the door to the east they heard distinct, muted moaning sounds, while the door to the south admitted no sound.
+They elected the latter.

 “It’s not the language of dragons, nor the Iron Tongue of Hell,” Rahab murmured with wrinkled brow.
 Kara shook her head alongside, reading over the conjurer’s shoulder.
 “I don’t know it, either,” she assented.
 The half-orc drew near and glanced at the page before shaking his great tusked head, and he shrugged ineffectually.
 The three of them looked up at the remaining spellcaster.
-There was a moment of hesitation, and Rahab raised an eyebrow curiously.
+There was a moment of hesitation, and the wizard raised a curious eyebrow.

 “I . . . ” Gloriana began, and then looked aside in obvious embarrassment.
 “I can’t read magic,” she finished softly.